abdolence/gcloud-sdk-rs/README.md

 ### Why not to contribute back?
 - Different goals from googapis.
     * This fork focuses on simplicity and provided authentication capabilities natively.
-    * Has direct dependencies to tokio runtime and chrono.
+    * Has direct dependencies to tokio runtime.
       Uses synchronisation primitives (such as Mutex) from tokio everywhere.
     * Provides facade API for the caching async client implementation based on Tower middleware that hides complexity working with tokens and TLS.